Peter Schneider (writer)

-Peter Schneider (born 21 April 1940 in Lübeck) is a German writer.
+Peter Schneider (21 April 1940 – 3 March 2026) was a German writer.

-Life
+Life and career

-Schneider is the son of a conductor and composer.
+Schneider was born in Lübeck on 21 April 1940, the son of a conductor and composer.
 He spent his early childhood in Königsberg and Saxony; from 1945 to 1950 he lived in Grainau near Garmisch-Partenkirchen, and from 1950 in Freiburg im Breisgau.
-After gaining his Abitur in 1959, he studied German, history, and philosophy at the universities of Freiburg and Munich.
-In 1962 he continued his studies at the Free University of Berlin.
-In the federal election campaign of 1965 he worked together with a number of well-known writers in the Wahlkampfkontor (electoral office) of the SPD.
+After gaining his Abitur in 1959, he studied German, history, and philosophy at the University of Freiburg and LMU Munich.
+In 1962, he continued his studies at the Free University of Berlin.
+In the federal election campaign of 1965, he worked together with a number of well-known writers in the Wahlkampfkontor (electoral office) of the SPD.

 During the 1960s, Schneider experienced a political radicalisation that led him to become one of the spokespersons and organisers of the West Berlin West German student movement.
-In 1967 he was involved in the preparation of the so-called "Springer-Tribunal".
+In 1967, he was involved in the preparation of the so-called "Springer-Tribunal".
 He was a member of a group aiming to found a proletarian political party and rouse the working class.
-For this reason Schneider worked temporarily as an unskilled worker in one of the Bosch factories.
-Later he taught in a private school and did freelance work in broadcasting.
-In 1972 he received his degree, but in 1973 the education authorities in West Berlin refused to appoint him as a trainee teacher on account of his political activity.
+For this reason, Schneider worked temporarily as an unskilled worker in one of the Bosch factories.
+Later, he taught in a private school and did freelance work in broadcasting.
+In 1972, he received his degree, but in 1973 the education authorities in West Berlin refused to appoint him as a trainee teacher on account of his political activity.
 That decision was overturned by a court in West Berlin in 1976.

 Having in the meantime established himself as a writer, Schneider gave up the idea of teaching.
 His novel Lenz, published in 1973, had become a cult text for the German left, capturing the feelings of those disappointed by the failure of their utopian revolt.
-Since then, Schneider has written novels, short stories, and film scripts that often deal with the fate of members of his generation.
-Other works deal with the situation of Berlin before and after German reunification.
-Schneider is also a major essayist.
+Thereafter, Schneider wrote novels, short stories, and film scripts that often dealt with the fate of members of his generation.
+Other works dealt with the situation of Berlin before and after German reunification.
+Schneider was also a major essayist.

-Schneider has frequently held posts as visiting professor or writer in residence at universities in the United States, including Stanford, Harvard and Princeton.
-Since 2001 he has been the Roth Distinguished Writer-in-Residence at Georgetown University.
-He lives in Berlin.
+Schneider frequently held posts as visiting professor or writer in residence at universities in the United States, including Stanford University, Harvard University, and Princeton University.
+From 2001, he was the Roth Distinguished Writer-in-Residence at Georgetown University.
+He lived in Berlin.

-Schneider is a member of the German PEN Club.
-He is a recipient of a Villa Massimo scholarship (1979) and the Förderpreis für Literatur des Kulturkreises of the Bundesverband der Deutschen Industrie (1983).
+He was a member of the German PEN Club.
+He was a recipient of a Villa Massimo scholarship (1979) and the Förderpreis für Literatur des Kulturkreises of the Bundesverband der Deutschen Industrie (1983).
+In 2014, he was awarded the 10-week London scholarship from the German Literature Fund, as Writer-in-Residence at Queen Mary University of London (spring 2016).

+Schneider died of kidney cancer in Berlin, on 3 March 2026, at the age of 85.